UACOMTucson/MedDocs/docs/02_MedLearn.md

 **What is MedLearn?**

-MedLearn is a new online learning platform for students and faculty at the University of Arizona College of Medicine-Tucson.
-MedLearn is currently in pilot phases, but is scheduled to go live for AY 2018-2019.
+MedLearn is a new online learning platform for students, faculty, and staff at the University of Arizona College of Medicine-Tucson.
+MedLearn is UACOM-T's branded and customized version of [Entrada](https://entrada.org/).